-These policies provide coverage for common risks facing retail clothing stores.
+These insurance policies cover common risks faced by retail clothing stores.

-This policy bundles commercial property and general liability insurance in one plan.
-A BOP is often the most cost-effective type of commercial insurance for clothing stores.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
+It's often the most cost-effective type of commercial insurance for a clothing store.

-This policy covers basic clothing store risks, such as a customer injured by a broken clothing rack.
-Bundle with property insurance for savings in a business owner’s policy.
+This type of retail insurance covers basic risks, such as a customer injured by a broken clothing rack at your boutique.
+Bundle it with property coverage for savings in a business owner’s policy.

-Once a clothing store’s policy limit is reached, commercial umbrella insurance boosts coverage on general liability, commercial auto, or employer’s liability insurance policies.
+Once your store’s policy limit is reached, commercial umbrella insurance boosts coverage on general liability, commercial auto, or employer’s liability insurance policies.

-Commercial auto insurance is usually required for business-owned vehicles.
-It covers costs if your mobile boutique truck, delivery van, or other vehicle gets into an accident.
+This policy is usually required for business-owned vehicles.
+It covers financial losses if your mobile boutique truck, delivery van, or other vehicle gets into an accident.

 It's easy to get clothing store business insurance or thrift shop insurance if you have your company information on hand.
 Our application will ask for basic facts about your retail store, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: